davydog187/migrating_from_kafka/notes.md

 * Give a glossary of terms of Kafka
 * Before moving onto talking about RabbitMQ, give a summary of the problems that we had
 * Double check how the e2e bindings work, it might be wrong conceptually.
 If you publish to a fanout, pretty sure it does not look at headers? maybe?
+* Give a visual representation (maybe pull from rabbit)
+  * Exchange to exchagne links
+  * Exchange to queues
+  * Show how these enable filtering and distribution
+  * Show how this is trivial using RabbitMQ
+* Give a visual representation of what a V-host does and how easy it is to create

+* Drawn to the bright shiny object and how we were drawn to it, and then moved to the workhorse
+  * Typically brought up first in the conversation when talking about Message buses
+* Possibly consolidate the dilemma/solution to bring rabbitmq into the picture earlier
+* RabbitMQ doesn't have a schema registry, which is a good and bad thing.
+Maybe simpler!
+* Kafka is really expensive!
+Talk about that!
+* Put more emphasis on the consumers